 Earlier, scientists used the fossil record and some mathematical predictions to propose dinosaurs may have just been in decline, with the number and assorted variety of species falling before the asteroid impact.

-Scientists particularly focused on the North America region as their many Late Cretaceous dinosaurs are preserved, such as Tyrannosaurus rex and Triceratops.
+Scientists particularly focused on the North America region as their many Late Cretaceous dinosaurs, such as Tyrannosaurus rex and Triceratops, are preserved.

-When the Meteorite event took place, the continent got separated in two by a large inland sea.
+When the Meteorite event occurred, the continent was separated in two by a large inland sea.

 In the western half, there was a steady supply of sediment from the newly forming Rocky Mountains, which created perfect conditions for fossilizing dinosaurs once they died.
 The eastern half of the continent was instead characterized by conditions far less suitable for fossilization.

-This means that far more dinosaur fossils are found in the western half, and it is this fossil record that is often used to suggest dinosaurs were in decline for the few million years before the asteroid strike.
+This means that far more dinosaur fossils are found in the western half, and this fossil record is often used to suggest dinosaurs were in decline for the few million years before the asteroid strike.

 The team found habitats that could support a range of dinosaur groups were actually more widespread at the end of the Cretaceous, but that these were in areas less likely to preserve fossils.